Forex robots and Expert Advisors are scripts that are coded with automated forex trading strategies.

 Forex robots and Expert Advisors are both very similar types of automated forex trading software.
 Both are involved in the analytical part of a trade.
 Both undertake market analysis including charts using their internal algorithms and technical indicators to find high probability trades’ entry points.

 There is one crucial difference.
 A forex robot will perform trades without the need for manual sign off.
 An Expert Advisor is just responsible for generating trading signals, advising you if they think you should trade but not placing a trade for you.
-A forex robot undertakes the whole trading process from identification to trading placement automatically with no trader intervention.
+Forex robots automate the full process from trade signal to trade placement with no trader intervention.

 The Main Features of Expert Advisors and Forex Robots